adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

 The `div` has a role of `alert` which tells supporting screen readers to announce the region immediately.
 The heading's `tabindex` attribute is set to `-1`, which allows us to programmatically set focus to it using Javascript.
-This in turn ensures the error summary panel is brought into view.
-Without this functionality the interface would appear unresponsive.
+This ensures the error summary panel is scrlled into view automatically.
+Otherwise, the interface would appear unresponsive and broken.

 ```JS
 FormValidator.prototype.focusSummary = function() {